ceph/ceph/doc/rados/deployment/ceph-deploy-osd.rst

 configuration, but you may configure your system to  your own needs).

 In Ceph v0.60 and later releases, Ceph supports ``dm-crypt`` on disk encryption.
-You may specify the ``--dm-crypt`` argument when preparing an OSD to tell ``ceph-deploy`` that you want to use encryption.
+You may specify the ``--dmcrypt`` argument when preparing an OSD to tell ``ceph-deploy`` that you want to use encryption.
 You may also specify the ``--dmcrypt-key-dir`` argument to specify the location of ``dm-crypt`` encryption keys.